DiDi: 2017–2020: business expansion, crisis and safety system enhancement

 In March 2017, The Wall Street Journal reported that SoftBank Group Corporation approached DiDi with an offer to invest $6 billion in the company to fund the ride-hailing firm's expansion in self-driving car technologies, with a significant portion of the money to come from SoftBank's then-planned $100 billion Vision Fund.

 On 28 April 2017, DiDi announced it closed a new financing round of over US$5.5 billion to support its global expansion strategy and continued investments in AI-based technologies.
 The round valued the company at US$50 billion.

 In December 2017, Reuters reported that DiDi had raised $4 billion for a global push into foreign markets and investments into technologies such as Artificial Intelligence.

-In May 2018 the company received a wave of negative media coverage when a female passenger on the company's Hitch social carpooling service was murdered by her driver.
+In May 2018, the company received a wave of negative media coverage when a female passenger on the company's Hitch social carpooling service was murdered by her driver.
 In August of the same year, a second female passenger was raped and killed by her driver using the same Hitch service on the DiDi platform.
 Following these incidents, DiDi suspended its Hitch services in August 2018, and began to reform its platform with improved safety standards.
-In September 2018, Didi announced an investment of $20 million in customer service, The app's safety updates included an evolving set of safety precautions and in-app functions, including the formation of an in-app safety center, en-route audio recording, police assistance button and blocking function to restrict service from certain drivers and passengers.
-The company also invested $20 million in its customer service offerings and increased its in-house customer service team to 8,000 staff.[63]
+In September 2018, Didi announced an investment of $20 million in customer service and that a customer service team of 8,000 staff would be set up.
+The app's safety updates included an evolving set of safety precautions and in-app functions, including the formation of an in-app safety center, en-route audio recording, police assistance button and blocking function to restrict service from certain drivers and passengers.
 As part of the update, DiDi created an online discussion platform to facilitate online and offline national public opinion surveys in China.
 Media reported that in 2018, DiDi recorded losses of up to $1.61 billion owing to heavy spend on training and recruitment of qualified and skilled drivers.